MicrosoftDocs/cpp-docs/docs/atl/reference/specifying-compiler-optimization-for-an-atl-project.md

 #define _ATL_DISABLE_NO_VTABLE
 ```

-in *stdafx.h* (pch.h in Visual Studio 2019 and later), before all other ATL header files are included.
+in *pch.h* (*stdafx.h* in Visual Studio 2017 and earlier), before all other ATL header files are included.

 ## See also